aryangupta1105/Netflix-Gpt/README.md

     Step 40: Created GPT Search Bar
     Step 41: Created MultiLanguage Sign Up Page
     Step 42: Integrating GPT Api in our app
+    Step 43: Integrated open ai api into our app
+    Step 44: Generated results from user query
+    Step 45: Created Movie List with the help of results Step 46: created gpt slice which holds the movieList , movie Names etc Step 47: Learned about Memoization to save api calls Step 48: created env file to secure our api keys (paid for firebase) Step 49: Making our app responsive